robotics-upo/hunav_sim/hunav_rviz2_panel/README.md

 ros2 launch hunav_rviz2_panel hunav_rviz2_launch.py
 ```

-The map that is being used is a generated map.
-It is stored in the maps directory of this repository.
+Some example maps related to the café simulated scenario are provided in the maps directory.

-Afterwards, the following will be shown:
+After launching the system we will see:

 ![](https://github.com/robotics-upo/hunav_sim/blob/master/hunav_rviz2_panel/images/RVizPanelGlobal.png)

-Once it has been launched, two options are available:
+The hunav panel provide two options:

-* Open Yaml file
+* To open the base configuration file, agents.yaml
-* Create agents
+* To create and configure the hunav agents from scratch.

 The first option allows to open a Yaml file that has already been generated.
 It is stored in the install directory of the ROS2 workspace:
 ```sh